-- Lastly, the location must be accessible to plumbing (see below for details).
+- Finally, the location must be accessible to plumbing (see below for details).

-Cold-Water Hose Plumbing: The easiest setup involves running a simple garden hose between an outdoor faucet and an outdoor shower fixture.
+Cold-Water Hose Plumbing: The easiest setup involves running a simple garden hose between a faucet and a shower fixture.
 Yes, this means cold showers only.
-But that may be all you need if you're using the shower only in hot summer months or to rinse off dogs or sandy feet.
+But that may be all you need if you’re using the shower only in hot summer months or to rinse off dogs or sandy feet.

-Hot and Cold Outdoor Faucets: You can tap into your home's hot-water supply for an outdoor shower.
-The easiest way is to have a plumber install an outdoor hot-water faucet next to your existing outdoor (and cold water only) garden faucet.
+Hot and Cold Outdoor Faucets: You can tap into your home’s hot-water supply for an outdoor shower.
+The easiest way is to have a plumber install a hot-water faucet next to your existing (and cold water only) garden faucet.
 Then you can attach two hoses easily and quickly to the outdoor fixture.
 Make sure to use heavy-duty hoses.
-For more durability, consider stainless steel washing-machine hoses. installation is a breeze with this option, and is less costly than permanent water lines.
+For more durability, consider stainless steel washing-machine hoses.
+Installation is a breeze with this option, and it’s less costly than permanent water lines.
 It also avoids frozen pipes in the winter, as you can just detach the hoses and store them.

-Outdoor showers don't generally need complex drainage systems, especially if the shower is installed a distance from the house, or if the pitch of the land directs water away from the structure.
-Here are some drainage solutions often used with outdoor showers.
+Outdoor showers don’t generally need complex drainage systems, especially if the shower is installed a distance from the house, or if the pitch of the land directs water away from the structure.
+Here are some common drainage solutions.
 (Whatever your situation, we recommend consulting with a professional about drainage.)

-Direct Garden Drainage: The most common, easiest, and eco-friendly way to drain an outdoor shower is to let the gray water seep directly into your garden.
+Direct Garden Drainage: The most common, easiest, and eco-friendly way to drain is to let the gray water seep directly into your garden.
 Will this work for your shower site?
-If the ground is reasonably porous, then the answer is yes, as long as the shower isn't used too often and isn't close to your house's foundation.
-Oborain Showers suggests testing how quickly water will seep into the soil of a potential shower site by dumping a large bucket of water and timing how long it takes to disappear.
+If the ground is reasonably porous, then the answer is yes, as long as the shower isn’t used too often and isn’t close to your house’s foundation.
+You can test how quickly water will seep into the soil of a potential shower site by dumping a large bucket of water and timing how long it takes to disappear.
 If the water remains on the surface for five or more minutes, you may want to consider a dry well or French drain.

 Fixed Drain: Some more elaborate setups use fixed drains that feed into a house’s wastewater system.